nttcom/skyway-iot-sdk/README.md

 * Running 3rd party app is not needed any more.
 * MQTT communication feature is supported.
-* Large size data transfer ( about 60KB ) is uspported.
+* Large size data transfer ( about 60KB ) is supported.
 * Stability improved.

 ## Platforms